 Your donation of clothing and household goods to ClothingDonations.org supports veterans' programs of Vietnam Veterans of America.
 If you live near a military installation, you might also consider donating to the installation's thrift store or the lending closet program which assists military families transitioning through a move.

-Laptops for the Wounded provides laptops with webcams to wounded troops in military hospitals to help Troops remain in contact with loved ones while recuperating from their combat wounds.
 Project Valour-IT (Soldiers' Angels) helps provide voice-controlled/adaptive laptop computers and other technology to support Troops recovering from hand wounds and other severe injuries.
 Operation Homefront offers military families coping with deployments and injury recovery a variety of technologies (desktop computers and on occasion, digital cameras) to help bridge the communication lapse.
-The Pentagon Federal Credit Union Foundation provides laptop computers for wounded soldiers and their families staying in Fisher Houses at military hospitals so they can keep in touch with family and friends, including their still-deployed comrades.
 Military Family Support gives away computers to help our American heroes, their families and all families who support them!
-Computers For Soldiers® provides an affordable computer to the families of troops so they can communicate with their loved ones.
 Operation Homelink™ provides refurbished computers to the spouses or parents of junior enlisted (E1 –E5) U.S. deployed service men and women enabling email communication with their loved one deployed overseas.
 JDS Computer Donations receives donated laptops to send to deployed units to communicate with their loved ones.
-Tech for Vets provides computers for veterans in need, especially those wounded, in a homeless shelter or jobless.
-PCs4Vets provides veterans with the computers, tools, and basic training needed to connect to family, friends and other veterans, find a job or further their education, or even start their own business.
-Recycled Computer Service Foundation for Veterans provides free computers for veterans.
+Tech for Troops (Central Virginia) provides refurbished computers to veterans, enabling them to connect with employers and develop essential computer skills.
+We hire veterans and provide technical training, keep usable computers out of the landfill, and recycle electronics in an environmentally sustainable way.

-Would you love to have a meal or two on hand to bless someone with?
-This LINK offers a listing of freezer meal cookbooks. www.TakeThemAMeal.com or www.MealTrain.com can help you with coordinating meal care.
+Would you love to have a meal or two on hand to give to a family in need?
+This LINK offers a listing of freezer meal cookbooks and a listing of websites that can help you to coordinate care.
 My favorite recipe to share is found HERE.

 Are you a counselor?
 HERE are organizations you may be able to join with to offer counseling to military personnel and their loved ones.
 Are you aware of Care & Counsel for Combat Trauma (C3T), a self-paced instructional course co-produced by Military Ministry and the American Association of Christian Counselors (AACC)?
 Learn more HERE.